mitchpruitt/middleman-standard-template/readme.md

 A customized template for all the things I typically require when starting a site from scratch.
 Standard template includes the following:

-1. [prefixfree.min.js](http://leaverou.github.io/prefixfree/) - Because fuck vendor prefixes
+1. [prefixfree.min.js](http://leaverou.github.io/prefixfree/) - Because vendor prefixes are :poop:
 2. A few extra directories:
   * `data` (local data)
   * `fonts` (webfonts)